Hanian Language: Our muv ; ta

 If you’ve been invited you’ll learn your first 40-50 words with ease.
 The three above are a part of it, so you’re already part of the way there :).

-Here will be hosted various word lists, the bases with meanings as well as samples of just about everything language related.
+Here we will host various word lists, the bases with meanings, grammar as well as samples of just about everything language related.
 The sub section is still being built, so please be patient.